Novaito/L2_rssrc/README.md

       <bolder><b>C :</b></bolder><br>
       <ul>
         <li>
-          Project with bad code given for the subject, so we had to improve it.
+          Project with bad code given for the subject, so we had to improve it with my mate.
 The goal of the project was to learn the imbrication of code and structure.
         </li>
         <li>
           Some TPs done to practice the language.